pcRipper/CRUD_CS/README.md

 ```

 ### <a id="translator-transformer"></a>Separated reader ###
-When things goes to parsing `SET` statement there are another rules, so for this case i made an child for basic expression reader, who treats `VisitNew` method is another way.
+When things goes to parsing `SET` statement there are another rules, so for this case I made an child for basic expression reader, who treats `VisitNew` method is another way.
 According to the rules for Update method in CRUD you must pass two Expressions :
  * `Expression<Func<EntityType,EntityType>>` -> to transform some record (class on side of c#) to new, changing something in it;
  * `Expression<Predicate<EntityType>>` -> to set the condition of selecting;